-IDEA’s founder, director, and principal contributor is Professor Paul Meier.
+IDEA’s founder, director, and principal contributor is Paul Meier.
 He established the archive in 1997 to enable actors to hear real-life models for their characters’ accents and dialects.
 But IDEA has since proved invaluable in many other research fields too.
-For example, it has become a principal tool of international business, enabling customer-service personnel to become familiar with the many accents and dialects of English spoken by their customers.
-Paul Meier Dialect Services was established to make Meier’s work more widely available, and his book,
+For example, it has become a favorite tool of international business, helping customer-service personnel become familiar with their customers’ accents and dialects.
+Many actors use Meier’s

-Accents & Dialects for Stage and Screen, a leading publication in the field, is available there.
+Accents & Dialects for Stage and Screen, a leading stage dialects textbook, in conjunction with IDEA.

-The new site is now fully searchable, not just by country, state, and province, but also by characteristics of each speaker, such as ethnicity, age, and occupation.
-Even single phrases from transcriptions and phonetics can be searched online.
-The text and audio files for each sample have been standardized and combined on a single page, allowing users to easily listen to the streaming audio while they read the accompanying transcription and commentary.
-Information from the old site has been thoroughly checked and rechecked to assure greater accuracy, and each one-line description (gender, age, year of birth, ethnicity, location) is currently being rewritten to better reflect the sample it describes.
-In addition, Submission of new samples by the editors and other contributors has been greatly simplified and, from now on, will be accomplished entirely online.
+To find an example of an accent or dialect, use the Global Map, or the Dialects and Accents tab on the menu bar.
+The site is also fully searchable, not just by country, state, and province, but also by characteristics of each speaker, such as ethnicity, age, and occupation; even single phrases from transcriptions and phonetics can be searched online.
+The text and audio files for each sample are combined on a single page; you may conveniently listen to the streaming audio while reading the accompanying transcription and commentary.
+All samples have one-line descriptions (gender, age, year of birth, ethnicity, location).
+Submission of new samples by the editors and other contributors is done entirely online.

-At the heart of IDEA are its Associate Editors, forming a global network of contributors.
-It is they who record the subjects, transcribe the recordings, and, in many cases, write scholarly commentary, and publish their work here.
-Many of them are professors of theatre and linguistics at major universities around the world, and are members of The Voice and Speech Trainers Association, known as VASTA.
+At the heart of IDEA are the Senior Editors and the Associate Editors, forming a global network of contributors.
+They record the subjects, transcribe the recordings, and, in many cases, write scholarly commentary.
+Many editors are professors at major universities, or are members of The Voice and Speech Trainers Association, known as VASTA.

 All IDEA’s recordings are in English, are of native speakers, and include both English-language dialects and English spoken in the accents of other languages.
 (Many include brief demonstrations of the speaker’s native language, too.)
 The archive also includes extensive Special Collections.

-A glance at our Global Map (an exciting feature new to the redesigned site) quickly reveals which of the world’s countries/states/provinces are represented in the archive, and those still lacking a representative sample.
-(Please bear with us as the “geo-tagging” of samples is ongoing.)
-As you will see, IDEA is still growing, attempting to catalogue a representative sample from every corner of the world.
-Please join us in this ambitious project by becoming an associate editor, or by simply contributing your own voice to the archive.
+The Global Map quickly reveals which countries/states/provinces have a representative sample, and those that still lack one.
+As you see, IDEA continues to grow, aspiring to provide a recording from every corner of the world.
+Please join us in this ambitious project by becoming an associate editor, or contributing your own voice to the archive.